uktrade/data-workspace-frontend/docs/deployment.md

 # add .terraform to .gitignore
 ```

-Check the environment your created has worked correctly.
+Check the environment you created has worked correctly.

 ```bash
 terraform plan
 ```

+Our template has been tested on AWS.
+If you're deploying elsewhere, some extra tinkering with `infra/environment/my_environment` might be needed.
+Note that `make terraform_environments` will overwrite any changes in the folders within `infra/environment`, so you may want to break that relationship if you need to make edits not handled in the template.

 If everything looks right, you're ready to deploy!